Westminster College (Missouri): Mentoring program and seminar

 All incoming students are provided with two seminar mentors and a seminar professor who will advise students throughout their years at Westminster College.
 To make the transition from high school to college easier, mentors help orient students to their new life at Westminster and provide guidance in the areas of academics, social and residential life.

 Campus lectures

 Since Winston Churchill delivered his "Iron Curtain" speech on campus, Westminster consistently attracts world leaders through its variety of campus lectures.
 Included among the speakers are senators, former presidents, current or retired generals, admirals, and intelligence officers.
-Past and recent speakers include former Presidents Gerald Ford, George H.W.
-Bush, and Ronald Reagan; former Soviet President Mikhail Gorbechev; Jeh Johnson, former U.S. Secretary of Homeland Security; U.S. Senator Bernie Sanders; and former U.S. Secretary of State Madeleine Albright.
+Past and recent speakers include former U.S. presidents Gerald Ford, George H. W. Bush, and Ronald Reagan; former Soviet president Mikhail Gorbechev; Jeh Johnson, former U.S. secretary of Homeland Security; U.S. Senator Bernie Sanders; and former U.S. secretary of State Madeleine Albright.

 Campus

 The Westminster College Historic District was added to the National Register of Historic Places in 1982.
 It encompasses nine contributing buildings and six contributing objects.
 They include the Hall of Science (1900–1901), Steam Heating Plant (1919–1920), The Columns ("Old" Westminster Hall) (1853–1854), Westminster Hall (1909–1911), the Gymnasium (1928), Swope Chapel Memorial (1967), Washington West House (1907), Re-Union Hall (1903), and Reeves Library (1950–1951).